ApplicationCraft/applicationcraft.com/source/developers/documentation/product-guide/widget-properties-events/app-properties.html.markdown

 </tr>
 <tr>
 <td width="182">
-oAuth
+OAuth
 </td>
 <td width="20">
 </td>
 <td width="740">
-  oAuth Providers - Where you register your App Key and App Secret keys for your chosen service.
+  OAuth Providers - Where you register your App Key and App Secret keys for your chosen service.
 See <a href="/developers/documentation/product-guide/advanced-features/oauth/app-key-and-app-secret">App Key and App Secret</a>
 </td>
 </tr>
 </table>